Frodnar/frodnar.github.io/content/posts/2023-01-30_bi_projects/index.md

 My best advice after reviewing these projects comes down to this:

 > Make the audience and purpose of your work product explicitly clear.
 Write it down.
-If there are too many audiences to satisfy, either clarify the audience and use case or break up the report into mulitple versions with different users in mind for each version.
+If there are too many audiences to satisfy, either clarify the audience and use case or break up the report into multiple versions with different users in mind for each version.